mattiaf/EURef/README.md

 The D3 folder includes the scripts used for the online visualizations.

 ### Credits
-These visualizations could have not existed without the amazing online tutorials by Mike Bostock, such as Let's Make a Map (http://bost.ocks.org/mike/map/)
+These visualizations could have not existed without the marvellous plethora of tutorial for D3 available on the web, and in particular

+* D3 tutorials, by Scott Murray http://alignedleft.com/tutorials/d3
+* Let's Make a Map, by Mike Bostock(http://bost.ocks.org/mike/map/)
+*